 - If you have a water-resistant cast, ask your doctor how often it can get wet and how to take care of it.

 Cast and skin care

 - Try blowing cool air from a hair dryer or fan into the cast to help relieve itching.
 Never stick items under your cast to scratch the skin.

 - Don't use oils or lotions near your cast.
-If the skin gets red or irritated around the edge of the cast, you may pad the edges with a soft material or use tape to cover the edges.
-Call your doctor if you think you have a skin infection.
+If the skin gets red or irritated around the edge of the cast, you may pad the edges with a soft material or use tape to cover them.

 - You have increased or severe pain.